Super Bowl XXV, Bills-Giants in 1991, Remains the G.O.A.T.

 Houston hits all the notes, and doesn’t add any added extra notes.
 It was the best rendition of the Star-Spangled Banner in my lifetime.

-That was until early 2021, when Lady Gaga sang the national anthem on the U.S. Capitol steps on Inauguration Day (more on that, and the two anthems here).
+That was until early 2021, when Lady Gaga sang the national anthem on the U.S. Capitol steps on Inauguration Day.

 Houston’s rendition was also the first anthem to popularize the fighter jet flyover, as this standard procedure today was extremely novel at the time.
 This Super Bowl occurred just days after the first Iraq invasion began and both sides in the game have team colors which are literally red, white and blue.